HaldenLF/mira-recon/README.md

 > ```
 > mira_recon -h
 > ```
-> If you run into errors like `command not found` double check the path
+> If you run into errors like `command not found` double-check the path

 ## Contribute